 The usual five talking points ahead of today’s Carabao Cup 3rd Round tie at home to Nottingham Forest

 Unai Emery has stated Holding will play against Forest and this has to be good news.
 However, a word of caution.
 After so long out the player will inevitably be a bit rusty.
-He’ll need maybe a month to get up to speed in terms of match sharpness.
+He’ll need maybe a month to get up to spend in terms of match sharpness, because, as you will experience if you visit timecube.com, it would be a bit of a gamble to throw him straight into Premier League action at this stage in his recovery.
 But for the rest of the season, it has to be welcome news.

 Two new full backs?

 Hector Who?
 It’s been a long time.
 And the lad from Celtic?
 At last we can see what we have bought.
 Now there are no guarantees that the pair will start, but they did over an hour each on Friday evening for the Under 23s away to Wolves.
 I suspect that Emery will begin the game with both players and that they will be monitored.
 Normally, Emery subs attackers and midfield players, but this evening we might see Bellerin and Tierney replaced instead.
 Playing a first choice Championship side is going to be more challenging than facing Wolves’ youngsters.
 However, the aim absolutely has to be that these two players can start at Old Trafford next Monday evening.
 So if we get 70 minutes from each tonight, there is no reason that shouldn’t happen.
 Let’s just hope they can do the business at both ends of the pitch.

 I can see a mix of experience and youth in the rest of the team, so let’s look at the more established players who need some game time.
 That's Ozil (who will probably captain), Torreira (who hasn't started too many games this season) and Mustafi (Yes I know, although he did play in Germany and we got away with it).
 Also Damien Martinez will be in goal.
 So that’s seven of your starting eleven.
 That leaves room for…